bensheldon/good_job/README.md

     ```

 - `enable_pauses` (boolean) whether job processing can be paused.
 Defaults to `false`.
 You can also set this with the environment variable `GOOD_JOB_ENABLE_PAUSES`.
+- `dequeue_query_sort` (symbol) sets the sort order used when querying for the next job(s) to execute.
+Defaults to `:created_at`.
+It can be any one of:
+    - `:created_at` sorts by priority, then job creation order.
+This is the default, but no longer best matches GoodJob's contemporary data model.
+    - `:scheduled_at` sorts by priority, then `scheduled_at`, then `id`, which better matches GoodJob's contemporary data model.
+This will become the default/only behavior in a future major release.

 By default, GoodJob configures the following execution modes per environment: